krislenon/technical-writing-portfolio/README.md

    - Internal documentation for standardizing academic content review procedures
 3. [TutorReview Tool – Release Notes (Mock)](https://github.com/krislenon/tutorreview-release-notes)
    - Mock release notes for a fictional internal tool, demonstrating structure and clarity in software updates.

+## 📌 About This Portfolio

+This portfolio was created to demonstrate my technical writing capabilities for roles in IT, education technology, or software documentation.
+All samples are original work based on my real-world experience or realistic mock projects.